USEPA/CMAQ/UTIL/inline_phot_preproc/README.md

 ##  General Information

 The utility creates two input files used by the in-line method for calculating photolysis rates.
-The CSQY_DATA_'mechanism' file contains the cross-section and quantum yields for the photolysis rates used by a specified photochemical mechanism.
-The mechanism is determined the RXNS_DATA_MODULE.F90 for compiling the utility.
-The PHOT_OPTICS.dat file gives the optical properties cloud water and ice plus the refractive indice for aerosol species.
-The file does not change between 'mechanisms'.
+The CSQY_DATA\_*mechanism* file contains the cross-section and quantum yields for the photolysis rates used by the specified photochemical *mechanism*.
+The *mechanism* is determined the RXNS_DATA_MODULE.F90 for building and running the utility.
+The PHOT_OPTICS.dat file gives the optical properties for cloud water and ice plus the refractive indice for aerosol species.
+The file does not change between photochemical *mechanisms*.
-When using the files for CCTM executions, the number of wavebands defined in the files need to be the same.
+When using the files for CCTM executions, the number of wavebands defined in the CSQY_DATA\_*mechanism* and PHOT_OPTICS.dat files need to be the same.
+The buildrun script sets this number.

 ##  Using the Utility.